knot126/Knowledgebase/compilers/Ideas worth exploring.md

 Some language and compiler ideas.
 Probably a lot of these already exist but are not popular.

 * Language where you can compile some functions and have others be JIT compilled, useful for testing parts of apps quickly.
 Probably already exists.
+* A language which uses no English words, only symbols and other operator-like tokens.